trucki-eu/RS485-Interface-for-Sun-GTIL2-1000/README.md

 # RS485-Interface-for-Sun-GTIL2-1000/2000
 RS485 Modbus Interface for SUN GTIL2-1000/2000 MPPT inverter:
 ---------------------------------------------------------
+UPDATE 11.10.2025: RS485 Interface from 13.08.2025 or younger now uses timer simulation to switch the SUN inverter ON / OFF (0W).
+No more need for ext. or int.
+Limiter hack.
+Do not enable any ext./int Limiter in SUN Display settings.
+Only 2 cables are needed between the SUN inverter and the RS485 pcb.

 UPDATE 18.08.2022: The RS485 Interface pcb now works for the SUN GTIL2-2000 version, too.

 ![Overview](/assets/images/overview.PNG)